||September 26, 2007 @ 1:24 am|

 Detail of shawl edging, not completely straight…

-I finished this shawl so long ago and have been super lazy about blocking.
-I haven’t ever blocked anything that needed pins before and I think that’s what was holding me up.
+I finished this shawl so long ago and have been super lazy about blocking. success rate of accutane I haven’t ever blocked anything that needed pins before and I think that’s what was holding me up.
 I am slightly disappointed that it is so small, but what should I expect from only 1 skein, and I didn’t even use it all up as I was expecting to.
 But I am extremely pleased with the result, and I may have even pulled it too tight while blocking in my hopes to make it bigger.

 It was a very enjoyable experience knitting a shawl, and I can see more in my future.
 I just gotta find people who would wear a shawl and then like them and then like them enough to knit for them!
 HA!
-I don’t know if I could take making something bigger than that though.
+I don’t know if I could take making something bigger plavix recommendations for surgery than that though.
 300+ sts was about all I could handle.
 Maybe if I wasn’t so goal oriented, it would work better for me.

 Pattern: Swallowtail Shawl from Interweave Knits Fall 2006